jdoleary/Spellmasons/docs/TasksCurrent.md

+- post on itch.io
+- Plan modding
+- Demo
+- **bug** nullify bug: it doesn't leave after it cancels a spell so if you cast it on an enemy you cant kill it
+- **bug** Multiple music tracks play simultaneously
+- **copy** fortify reduces damage by 10% not 0.1%
+- look into Russian Ruble price discrepancy
+- More requests for hotseat multiplayer
+- **bug** Summon particles persisting
+- priests have a damage stat but they shouldn't
+- **bug** ally priest miniboss is only rezing one corpse
+- after rezing ally priest and he casts his mana showed -120 (he rezzed 2 units)
+- shove + targeting spell doesn't use the right location for the targeting spell
+- **bug** / ux improvement: click on upgrade also resorts in spawn
+- **optimize** limit mana steal orbs
+- **bug** ally deathmason shouldn't siphon your health
+- map panning (WASD) should be relative to zoom level
+- Change name color
+- **bug** Spells don't refresh between runs if you exit before choosing all your spells.
+So if you refresh the spells till it's down to just one, quit to the main menu, then start a new run your first and only choice will be that same spell.
+Only way to fully refresh is by choosing all 3 spells then quitting
+- clone isn't limited like split is
+- last will + clone allows infinite mana
+- enemies should scale health
+- mana refunded but not really (see MacgyverTheDiver's video on discord)
+- dash to scroll in lava didn't hurt player but they still got the scroll
+- when you have all spells you stop getting perks?
+- **easy** add 'self hosting multiplayer' lihnk to menu
+- achievement for killing yourself with capture soul
+- Connect is targeting self when there is another enemy available, see Reyna's picture in #general
+- clicking on upgrade spawns your player where you click : add a delay
+- "death_wager" shouldn't have underscore in title
+- left off at "(sorry for my bad english i'm french) if you skip your turn before placing your character it will do the mob turn and after some skip you will die.")

+- ## i18n todo:
+  - "suffocated!"

+## Notify people when languages get finalized:

+- Japanese
+  - @Char_841 via twitter

 ## outstanding small bugs

 - multiplayer bug it was hard to get in and a portal and an image of one of us